apacheignite/documentation/odbc-driver/pdo-interoperability.md

   "title": "Connecting From PHP to Ignite Cluster"
 }
 [/block]
 To connect to Ignite from PHP PDO side the DSN has to be properly configured for Ignite.
+See [Configuring DSN](connection-string-and-dsn#configuring-dsn) section for details.
 In the example below it's assumed that DSN's name is "Apache Ignite DSN".
 [block:callout]
 {
   "type": "info",